 Cornwall now has the highest rates of confirmed COVID-19 cases in the country, and is having an impact on our NHS and care services in a way that we didn’t experience during the first wave of the pandemic.

 Dr Cook added: “The best way to protect yourself, your family and friends, and our community is to get vaccinated.
 The vaccine is safe and effective, and is available to everyone aged 16 and older.
-Attend one of our walk-in clinics or book an appointment at nhs.uk or calling 119.”
+Attend a walk-in clinic or book an appointment at nhs.uk or calling 119.”

 Walk-in clinics are taking place at: